omeka/omeka-s-enduser/docs/content/media.md

 ![a red arrow points to the slider button for "Quick add".
 The two items visible have an empty checkbox to the left of their representative thumbnail](contentfiles/items_quickadd.png)

-If an item has a linked media, that media will not display in the item's "Linked resources" table.
-Conversely, media pages do not display linked resource tables at all.
+Media public and admin pages do not display linked resource tables.

 #### URI